abhijithonline/employee/README.md

 Employee information can be downloaded to excel or CSV (Uses ng-table-excel-export)

-Employee information can uploaded using Import Excel (Uses js-xlsx)
+Employee information can uploaded using Import Excel (Uses js-xlsx and requires column header matching JSON)